 My dream of playing professional baseball would soon be a reality.
 I was a senior and closer for a top 25 nationally ranked NCAA Division 1 baseball team.
-Now a case of performance anxiety, more commonly known as the “yips” brought that dream to a screeching, embarrassing, and devastating halt.
-A pitcher, who once thrived in high pressure, now could not play a simple game of catch.
-I was lost.
-I couldn’t sleep.
-Sometimes I drank.
-Sometimes I prayed.
+However, a condition known as the “yips” brought that dream to an embarrassing and devastating halt.
+A pitcher, who once thrived in high pressure could not play a simple game of catch.

 Baseball had been my refuge.
 It was an outlet for a young man who felt like an underdog and often overlooked.
 The game had provided me a sense of purpose and an arena to prove myself.
 So, I kept trying.
 I did everything possible to beat it.
-I once threw for about 6 straight hours until I could hardly move my arm.
-I talked to a sports psychologist.
+I once threw for 6 straight hours until I could hardly move my arm.
+I talked to a psychologist.
 Everything I tried seemed to make it worse.
-It culminated in 6 wild pitches in 1/3 of an inning.
-That was the last competitive game that I ever played.
+It culminated in 6 wild pitches in an inning, the most ever in the NCAA.
+That was the last competitive game of baseball that I ever played.
 I was lost and desperate to find peace and direction.

-I woke up in my apartment foggy from a binge and knew something had to change.
-I recognized that victimhood was producing more victimhood.
-I was going nowhere fast.
+I woke up in the hallway of my apartment foggy from a 3 day binge and knew something had to change.
+I remembered a lesson from my youth, Victimhood produces more victimhood.
 I decided I would not allow failure in baseball to define who I would be for the rest of my life.
-I stopped viewing the failure as having taken my purpose and started viewing it as having an intrinsic purpose for me to be forged into a stronger person and fulfill a greater calling.
+I refused self-pity and stopped viewing the failure as having taken my purpose and started viewing it as having purpose for me to be forged into a stronger person and fulfill a greater calling.
 The problem was, I had no clue what to do next.

-However, it wasn’t up to them.
+Critics only have the power we give them.
 I believe everyone is born with intrinsic purpose.
-You don’t need anyone’s permission to honor it.
-You just need the courage to try and conviction in purpose.
-I learned from my failure and kept moving forward.
+You don’t need anyone’s permission to honor it, just the courage to try.
+Courage creates freedom from the imprisonment of fear.
+I could be imprisoned by the opinions of other humans and the odds, or I could learn from my failure and keep moving forward.
 I would no longer be defined by what I do.
-From this point forward who I am would define what I do.
-I would no longer be dependent on affirmation from peers, or anything else other than my faith.
-My confidence would have no dependencies.
+Who I am defines what I do.
+I would no longer be dependent on affirmation from peers, or anything else other than my faith and conviction in purpose.
+My confidence would have no external dependency.

-To drown the noise of critics, I focused on why I wanted to become a SEAL.
+To drown the noise , I focused on why I wanted to do it.
 Our why gives us the courage to face the odds.
 It paid off.
-135 men started my SEAL training class known as BUD/S. We finished Hell Week with 20.
-I never would have been one of them without failing in baseball
+135 men started.
+We finished Hell Week with 20.
+I never would have been one of them without failing in baseball.
+It was necessary.

 Now, I wouldn’t trade it for anything.
 Just when it felt hopeless, a door opened.
 A door I went through and never looked back.
 It forged me, and lead to a life I would have never imagined possible.

 You can’t control the amount of adversity you will face.
 But in the face of the adversity, you have a choice: To Be Broken or Forged.
 If you’re providing the fuel, but don’t get the results you desire, have conviction in their purpose.
-Let short-term failure create long-term success.
-It’s how winning is done, and it pays to be a winner.
+Let short-term failure create long-term success, because it's how winning is done, and it pays to be a winner.